geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 date: 2022-02-18T12:50:57+01:00
 tags: [testing]
 summary:
-    What constitutes good unit test might be a little more involved that you think.
+    What constitutes good unit test might be a little more involved than you think.
 Let's reflect on the practice to make sure that we test our applications as efficiently as possible.
 cover:
     image: images/cover.png